 - How do I know if an Act or regulation has uncommenced provisions or uncommenced amendments?

-- How do I find legislation applying to the ACT in relation to the National Land Ordinance?
+- How do I find legislation applying to the ACT in relation to National Land?

 - Why are there gaps in the effective date range of some republications eg Crimes Act 1900?